 \section{Introduction}

-Federated learning (FL) enables collaborative training of machine learning models over the data collected and stored locally by multiple data-owners (users).
-Training in FL is coordinated by a central server who maintains a global model that is updated locally by the users.
+Federated learning (FL) enables collaborative training of learning models over the data collected and stored locally by multiple data-owners.
+The training in FL is typically coordinated by a central server who maintains a global model that is updated locally by the users.
 The local updates are then aggregated by the server to update the global model.
-Throughout the training process, users never share their data with the server, i.e., the data is always kept on device, rather, they only share their local models.
-However, as has been shown recently, local models may still reveal substantial information about the local datasets, and the private training data can be reconstructed from the local models through inference or inversion attacks (see e.g.,~\cite{fredrikson2015model,nasr2019comprehensive,zhu2020deep,geiping2020inverting}).
+Throughout the training, the users never share their data with the server, rather, they only share their local updates.
+However, as shown recently, the local models may still reveal substantial information about the local datasets, and the private training data can be reconstructed from the local models through inference or inversion attacks \cite{fredrikson2015model,nasr2019comprehensive,zhu2020deep,geiping2020inverting}.

-To prevent such information leakage, \textit{secure aggregation} protocols are proposed (e.g., \cite{bonawitz2017practical,so2021turbo,kadhe2020fastsecagg,zhao2021information,bell2020secure}) to protect the privacy of individual local models, both from the server and other users, while still allowing the server to learn their aggregate.
-More specifically, secure aggregation protocols ensure that, at any given round, the server can only learn the aggregate model of the users, and beyond that no further information is revealed about the individual local model of a particular user.
+\\To prevent such information leakage, \textit{secure aggregation} protocols are proposed (e.g., \cite{bonawitz2017practical,so2021turbo,kadhe2020fastsecagg,zhao2021information,bell2020secure, yang2021lightsecagg,so2021secure}) to protect the privacy of the local models, from the server and the other users, while still allowing the server to learn their aggregate.
+More specifically, the secure aggregation protocols ensure that, at any given round, the server can only learn the aggregate model of the users, and beyond that no further information is revealed about the individual model.

-Secure aggregation protocols, however, only ensure the privacy of the individual users in a \emph{single training round}, and do not consider their privacy over multiple training rounds.
+Secure aggregation, however, only ensures the privacy of the users in a \emph{single training round}, and do not consider their privacy over multiple training rounds \cite{bonawitz2017practical, bell2020secure, so2021turbo, so2022lightsecagg}.
 On the other hand, due to partial user selection \cite{cho2020client,chen2020optimal,cho2020bandit,ribero2020communication}, the server may be able to reconstruct the individual models of some users using the aggregated models from the previous rounds.
-As a simple illustrative example, consider the setting in Fig.\ref{fig:multi-round}.
-Although model aggregation in each round is secure (in the sense that the server only learns the aggregate model of the active users), the server can still combine the aggregate models of the two rounds to approximate the individual model update of user $3$.
+In fact, we show that after a sufficient number of rounds, all local models can be recovered with a high accuracy if the server uniformly chooses a random subset of the users to participate at every round.
+As shown in Fig.\ref{fig:intro_histo_error}, performing model inversion attack \cite{geiping2020inverting} with the recovered local models yields reconstructed images with a similar quality as the original images.